XingyuHe/NLP-HW1/GUIDE.md

 Partitioning the text corpus does not improve the effectiveness of the ngram features

 TODO:
+1. Take adventage of the sequential nature of the debate
+   1. Define a document as the a continuous speech within a debate (i.e. there could be multiple) speech in a single debates
+   2. Each document can have a ngram feature
+   3. Each ngram feature

+FINISHED:
+1. Two Tfidfvectorizer model separeately trained on religious topic and nonreligious topic:
    1. Define a Tfidfvectorizer for both religous and non-religious topics
    2. Train the vectorizer using their respective subsets
    3. Depending the topic of the new data, we should use the two models conditionally

 # Questions:
 1. The corpose of text is the statements across all debates.
 Each statement is a document?
    1. Current solution: each document contains all the text on one side (e.g. pro or con) in a single debate.
 2. The accuracy of the model drops despite higher range of n-gram (73 to 63% from unigram to (1, 3) gram)
 3. How do I utilize the information on the judge of the debate?

+## Lexicon features
+### Connotation lexicon
+Goal: draw nuanced, connatative sentiments from objective words such as "intelligence", "human", and "cheesecake".
+Algorithms encodes a diverse set of linguistic insights and prior knowledge into a connotation lexicon

+Each word has a positive or negative connotation

+### NRC-VAD Lexicon
+Valence, arousal, and dominancethe
+- valence is the positive--negative or pleasure--displeasure dimension;
+- arousal is the excited--calm or active--passive dimension; and
+- dominance is the powerful--weak or 'have control'--'have no control' dimension. values are between 0 and 1

+TODO:
+1. Read "NRC-VAD-Lexicon.txt"
+   1. Word
+   2. Valence
+   3. Arousal
+   4. Dominace
+2. 'OneFilePerDimension'
+3. How to extract features
+   1. counting how many words in each debaters language appear in the corresponding lexicon
+      1. for each speech: words -> features (a vector of the )
+      2. add features to the documents
+   2. Perhaps consider the ratio between the counts and the length of the sentence (normalize it)
+   3. Perhaps consider the difference between two scores